SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/instructmode.md

 Provides ready-made templates with sequences for some well-known instruct models.

 *Changing a template resets the unsaved settings to the last saved state!
 Don't forget to save your template if you made any changes you don't want to lose.*

-### Default template (heart icon)

-If toggled, connecting to an API will automatically select this template if no other templates were triggered by the regex match.

-Instruct mode needs to be enabled prior.
-Only one template can be marked as default.

 ### Activation Regex